-There are currently 11 pre-school settings in the 3 Suffolk wards of Newmarket: 2 in All Saints ward (All Saints Under Fives Pre-School, Clip Clop Day Nursery); 7 in Severals ward (A1 Fun Club, Fairstead House School, Laureate Primary Academy, Little Buds Pre-School, St Louis Primary and 2 Independent childminders); 2 in St Mary's ward (Colourbox Montessori School Newmarket, First Class Pre-School).
-There is a surplus of 1 FTE place in St Mary's ward, and of 20 FTE places in Severals ward, but there is a deficit of 37 FTE places in All Saints ward, producing an overall deficit of 16 FTE places for the town, which Suffolk County Council is working to address.
+There are 11 pre-school settings in the 3 Suffolk wards of Newmarket: 2 in All Saints Ward (All Saints Under Fives Pre-School, Clip Clop Day Nursery); 7 in Severals Ward (A1 Fun Club, Fairstead House Nursery, Laureate Community Academy, Little Buds Pre-School, St Louis Catholic Academy and 2 independent childminders); 2 in St Mary's Ward (Colourbox Montessori School Newmarket, First Class Pre-School).
+There is a surplus of 1 FTE place in St Mary's Ward, and of 20 FTE places in Severals Ward, but there is a deficit of 37 FTE places in All Saints Ward, producing an overall deficit of 16 FTE places for the town, which, at the time of writing, Suffolk County Council was working to address.
 91